brianbraatz/brianbraatz.github.io/content/post/devices/hiide/index.md

 ---
 title: The HIIDE Device
-description: HIIDE Device Info- on an old project of Mine
+description: The HIIDE Device- on an old project of mine
 slug: hiide
 date: 2024-05-06
 image: hiide.png